Vehicle registration plates of Malaysia: Design

 The current standard for Malaysian number plates were originally derivatives of pre-1932 number plate formats in the United Kingdom, first issued after the introduction of motorised vehicles in the 1900s during British rule.
 Number plates are typically issued and are formatted similarly for any motorised vehicle that runs on rubber tyres, including most road-legal private, commercial and industrial vehicles, motorcycles, emergency vehicles, and selected heavy equipment (such as agricultural tractors, truck-mounted cranes and backhoe loaders).
 With the exception of those issued for taxis, vehicle dealers and diplomats, all vehicle number plates in Malaysia have white characters on black background for both front and rear plates, regardless of the vehicle type.

-A Terengganu-registered number on the front of a motorcycle, represented by FE-Schrift-styled character stickers arranged onto the handlebar fairing.
+A Terengganu-registered number on the front of a motorcycle, represented by FE-Schrift-styled character stickers arranged onto the handlebar fairing which is illegal by JPJ standard but very commonly used.

-Standards for number plate designs have been defined by the Road Transport Department but are only practiced to an extent.
+Standards for number plate designs have been defined by JPJ but are only practiced to an extent.
 Character size, layouts, and colour use are more strictly enforced for accurate identification and optimum visibility.
 However, the dimensions of the plates displaying the license number are more loosely enforced.
 While many vehicles display plates in regulation dimensions or are housed in dealer plate frames with standardised dimensions, some license plates are outlined to precisely fit into vastly larger recessed spaces holding the rear license plates, or appear with reduced or custom dimensions where no proper alcoves exist, as commonly practiced on the front fenders and fairings of most motorcycles and the front of sports cars.